IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 ---
 layout: docs
-title: Streams SPL Lab 4 - Modularize your application
+title: Part 4 - Modularize your application
 description: Learn the best practice of using microservices to modularize your application.
 weight:  50
 published: true